bartificer/programming-by-stealth/docs/pbs33.md

 </html>
 ```

 My solution is largely similar to the example `pbs32a.html` from the previous instalment’s zip file.
-The biggest difference being the addition of more dropdown menus to allow the time to be chosen as well as the date.
-One difference is that for clarity, I choose to group the date and time dropdown menus into separate list items, and, to mark them up as form groups using the relevant ARIA markup – `role="group"` and the `aria-labelledby` attribute.
+The biggest difference is the addition of more drop-down menus to allow the time to be chosen as well as the date.
+One difference is that, for clarity, I choose to group the date and time drop-down menus into separate list items, and to mark them up as form groups using the relevant ARIA markup – `role="group"` and the `aria-labelledby` attribute.

 ## Test Driven Development (TDD)